Hugh J. Schonfield: Religious and political beliefs

-Born Jewish, Schonfield became a liberal Hebrew Christian who sometimes referred to himself as a Nazarene.
+Born Jewish, Schonfield became a liberal and Hebrew Christian who sometimes referred to himself as a Nazarene.
 In 1937 Schonfield was excluded from membership of the International Hebrew Christian Alliance (IHCA), of which he had been a founding member since 1925, due to his unwillingness to affirm the deity of Jesus.
 He later associated with Messianic Judaism for a while, but was bitterly disillusioned by the experience.
 He called himself "the Jewish historian of Christian beginnings", and at the time of his death he was described in obituaries as a "non-practicing Jew."

 At one time he was president of the H. G. Wells Society.
 He founded the "Mondcivitan Republic," Commonwealth of World Citizens, in 1956.

 He was one of the signatories of the agreement to convene a convention for drafting a world constitution.
 As a result, for the first time in human history, a World Constituent Assembly convened to draft and adopt a Constitution for the Federation of Earth.